-- Record the webcam: enable this option if you want to user's webcam to be recorded too.
+- Record participant webcam: enable this option if you want to user's webcam to be recorded too.
 The user needs to give permission to assessmentQ in the browser to access the webcam and needs to have a webcam.
 If either of these conditions is not fulfilled, only audio will be recorded.

 - Limit the number of attempts: Allows you to define how many times the user can start a new recording.
 Each recording will overwrite the previous one.

 - By default, the number of attempts is unlimited.